 DC is the number of days in the Charging Year.

-Volume for scaling is calculated as the sum of (0.5 + coincidence factor)* import capacity * LDNO factor across all EDCM Connectees.
+Volume for scaling is calculated as the sum of (0.5 + coincidence factor)* import capacity * QNO factor across all EDCM Connectees.

 Coincidence factor is calculated as the forecast peak-time consumption in kW divided by Maximum Import Capacity in kVA of that Connectee (based on historical data) multiplied by (1 - (Hours in super-red for which not a customer/Annual hours in super-red))*(Days in year/(Days in year - Days for which not a customer))